AlphabetsAlphabets/xpx-go-sdk-wiki/Transaction-Transfer.md

 ### Transfer Transaction

 Transfer transaction is used to send assets between two accounts.
-It can hold a message of length 1024.
+It can hold a 1024 bytes message.
 To create Transfer Transaction use **NewTransferTransaction()**.

 - Following parameters required: